harvard-lil/website-static/app/_posts/2011-02-11-library-lab-kicks-off-round-of-innovation.md

 - podcasts
 ---

 Harvard's [Library Lab](http://osc.hul.harvard.edu/liblab) has announced the [first projects](http://osc.hul.harvard.edu/liblab/prop1) it will be funding.
-It's an exciting group, and we're proud that three of our projects made the list:
+It's an exciting group, and we're proud that three of our projects made the list<!--more-->:

 * _Library Analytics Toolkit_: Tools to enable libraries to understand, analyze, and visualize the patterns of activities, including checkouts, returns, and recent acquisitions, and to do so across multiple libraries.